Firewall defined

 The different types of firewall

 The first commercial firewalls designed for computer networks were developed in the late 1980s by Digital Equipment Corporation (DEC).
-The technology gained prominence and became widespread over the following decade due to rapid growth of the global internet.
+The technology gained prominence and became widespread over the following decade due to the rapid growth of the internet worldwide.

 A little more information on these types of firewalls